Send email with attachment on Linux host

 This is a Test Message

 The sendmail -i option handles reading the message from standard input without a period (.) at the end of a line.
-The -t option extracts the recipients from the message headers and adds them to all recipients specified on the command line.

-How to send file using sendmail
+How to send message with attachment use sendmail

 #!/bin/bash